Control of the magnon-polariton hybridization with a microwave pump: Experiment

 An external magnetic field $H_{ext}$ parallel to the plane of the CPW is used to tune the Walker modes ($\omega_w$) in the YIG sphere.
 When a Walker mode, i.e. (2,2,0) mode in this work, matches the cavity mode (i.e., $\omega_w=\omega_c$), the strong photon-magnon coupling produces CMPs.
 The transmission spectrum [Fig.\,\ref{fig1}(c)] shows two resonance peaks with a Rabi gap, corresponding to two CMP eigenstates.
 We then turn on the pump and set its frequency to $\omega_d=\omega_c$ and its power to $P_d=10$ dBm.
 The strong pump drives the unsaturated spins in the YIG sphere via the cavity.
 The collective precession of these unsaturated spins forms a spin wave at the frequency $\omega_d$, namely the PIM \cite{RaoPhysRevLett}.
 The PIM has much fewer spins than Walker modes, so it couples negligibly with the cavity mode.
 However, the PIM can strongly couple to the Walker mode via the spin-spin interaction, which is orders of magnitude stronger than the magnetic dipole-dipole interaction between a magnet and the rf-field.
 The PIM-CMP hybridization process is depicted in Fig.\,\ref{fig1}(a) as a three-mode coupling.
 The transmission spectrum in Fig.\,\ref{fig1}(d) shows three resonant peaks instead of the former Rabi splitting, representing the three eigenstates of the PIM-CMP hybridization.

-To quantitatively understand the PIM-CMP hybridization, we construct a Hamiltonian model.
-We focus our research on the coupling effects in our system and thus disregard the self- and cross-Kerr effects \cite{wang2018bistability,wu2021observation,anderson1955instability}.
+The PIM-CMP hybridization arises from the strong coupling of three resonant modes.
+To quantitatively model this process, we construct a Hamiltonian model containing three modes and their coupling effects.
+We focus our research on the coupling effects in our system in the linear regime and thus disregard the self- and cross-Kerr effects \cite{wu2021observation,anderson1955instability}.
 The Hamiltonian is